objectionary/eo/README.md

 npm install -g eolang@0.28.0
 ```

-Then, start with a simple EO program in `app.eo` file:
+Then, start with a simple EO program in the `app.eo` file:

 ```eo
 # Just prints hello.